ashao2/cn-names-char/README.md

 To run the script, run python3 mingzi.py <path to file of names>.txt <n, number of names/characters to print>.
 I've provided processed.txt that you can try using.
 It contains names of popular Chinese female entertainers from various decades.

-Currently, I only support two- and three-character full names.
+Currently, I only support names with one-character surnames and one-character or two-character given names.